 Such cases have included the trials of the Los Angeles police officers involved in the Rodney King beating and Timothy McVeigh for the Oklahoma City bombing, among others.
 In contrast, the trial of Derek Chauvin for the murder of George Floyd was not relocated despite widespread pretrial publicity.

-Under Idaho law, a judge who orders a trial moved can request to remain on the case, although Judge did not do so, paving the way for potential reassignment.
+Under Idaho law, a judge who orders a trial moved can request to remain on the case, although the Judge did not do so, paving the way for potential reassignment.

 It remains unclear when the Supreme Court will decide on the new venue or judge, or whether this will delay the trial.